dnsimple/chef-pdns/README.md

   - The recipe and attribute based way of setting different PowerDNS installs is completely deprecated, there are no  attributes in the newest version of this cookbok neither recipes to add to the run list.
   - `pdnsrecord` and `domainrecord` resources have been deprecated since they were coupled with sqlite3 backend.
-  - Ubuntu 12.02 support has been removed, if you want this platform to be supported PRs are welcome, see Contributing  section at the end of this document.
+  - Ubuntu 12.02 support has been removed, if you want this platform to be supported PRs are welcome, see the CONTRIBUTING.md file.

 ### Compatibility Notes